handlebargh/yatto/README.md

 - **TUI-based** interface powered by the Bubble Tea framework
 - **Local file storage**: Each task is stored as an individual JSON file for easy inspection and portability
-- **Git integration**: Optionally initializes a Git repository in your task directory for:
+- **Git integration**: Initializes a Git repository in your task directory for:
   - Full version history of all tasks
   - Safe collaboration and backup
   - Sync across machines